akirasoft/keptn-springoneplatform/README.md

 * **GitHub Organization** -  You can create an organization using the instruction on [GitHub](https://github.com/organizations/new).

-    Suggested GitHub organization name: ```<your last name>-keptn-hackfest-<cloud provider>```, e.g., ```braeuer-keptn-hackfest-gcloud```
+    Suggested GitHub organization name: ```<your last name>-s1p-keptn```, e.g., ```mvilliger-s1p-keptn```

 ## 3. Tools

 In this workshop, we are providing two options that will have all the required tools installed.
-Each attendee should have a piece of paper at their seat with a workshop number.
+Each attendee should have a piece of paper at their seat with a workshop number that will serve as your username and a temporary password usable only during the workshop.

 * **Option A: Bastion host** - A bastion host has been provisioned on GCP with all necessary tools installed, home directories for every workshop attendee and pre-configured kubectl contexts to access each attendee's dedicated PKS cluster.